Mutations

 Findings

-This mutation was detected in a French family (Alz 178) with at least five family members affected by early onset Alzheimer’s disease.
+This mutation was originally detected in a French family (Alz 178) with at least five family members affected by early onset Alzheimer’s disease.
 Onset in this family occurred at 37 to 45 years of age.
 Inheritance was reported as autosomal dominant, but details of the segregation with disease were not reported (Raux et al., 2005).

-This mutation was later reported in an Iranian patient with a positive family history of dementia.
+H214Y was also identified in an Iranian patient with a positive family history of dementia.
 The family, known as DEM12, had at least seven members affected by dementia, with a notably variable clinical phenotype.
 The proband developed symptom onset at the age of 51, starting with apathy and depression.
 Progressive memory impairment followed, along with disorientation to time and space, non-fluent aphasia, and myoclonic jerks.
 Five years after onset he was severely demented with visual hallucinations and stereotypic behavior.
 The clinical phenotype in this family was variable.
 The proband's mother was alive at the time of the report, living with frontotemporal dementia at the age of 81.
 The proband's aunt and two cousins were affected by Parkinson's disease with dementia, an uncle had dementia, and a grandfather had AD.
 Segregation of H214Y with disease could not be determined due to lack of DNA from family members (Lohmann et al., 2012).

-This variant is found at a frequency of 0.000003976, with an allele count of only 1, in the gnomAD variant database (gnomAD v2.1.1, Sep 2021).
+This variant is found at a frequency of 0.000004, with an allele count of only 1, in the gnomAD variant database (gnomAD v2.1.1, Sep 2021).

 Neuropathology